|

 Magnesium Deficiency

 Treatment: Supply extra magnesium when the plant is in active growth.
-Use a good cal mag fertilizer, add epsom salts at the rate of 1 teaspoon per gallon to your water each month (you can add 1 tbsp/gallon as a correction to reddened leaves), add 1 tablespoon of dolomitic lime per gallon or top dress with powdered dolomite.
+Use a good cal mag fertilizer, add Epsom salts at the rate of 1/8 to 1/4 tsp weekly or 1/2 teaspoon per gallon to your water each month, add 1 tablespoon of dolomitic lime per gallon or top dress with powdered dolomite.

 Read More: Leaf Reddening from Magnesium Deficiency after Exposure to Cold (Dr. Martin Motes)